Hybrid Quantum Error Correction and Mitigation by Purification: Local depolarizing errors

 Figure~\ref{fig:fidelity_grid_depolarizing} shows the fidelity after $\ell$ purification rounds and various physical error probabilities $p$.
 The local depolarization noise model is applied only to the initial state, and successive purification rounds are applied to the noisy state.
 We see that, for $ p < 3/4 $, the fidelity converges to 1 for all system sizes.
 Larger system sizes tend to require more purification rounds to reach the same fidelity, but this may be attributed to starting at a lower fidelity.
 For moderate $p$ (e.g. $p \lesssim 0.5$), only a few rounds are needed to reach $F_\ell \gtrsim 0.99$.
 As $p$ approaches $3/4$ from below, more rounds are required.
 Once the error probability is larger than $ p \ge 3/4 $, the fidelities worsen with $ \ell $.

-The critical value of $ p $ may be explained in the following way.
-The initial state, $ \ket{+}^{\otimes M}$, after applying (\ref{localdepolchannelall}) becomes

-For an error probability of $ p = 3/4 $, the state is a completely mixed state.
-As may be seen from (\ref{eq:purifiedstaten2}), a completely mixed state $ \rho \propto I $ is unaffected by purification, and hence is not recoverable.
-Similarly to the global depolarizing channel, any state with a higher fidelity than the completely mixed state can be recovered with sufficient rounds of purification.
-For $ p > 3/4 $, PQEC acts to actively take the state away from the original state towards another state.
-For example, for $ p = 1 $ the state (\ref{localdepolstate}) is $ ( \tfrac{1}{3} \ket{+}\bra{+} + \tfrac{2}{3} \ket{-}\bra{-} )^{\otimes M} $, and the convergence is towards the $ \ket{-}^{\otimes M} $ state.

-We may see the critical value of $ p $ more clearly by plotting the fidelities versus $ p $ as shown in Fig. \ref{fig:SWAP_thresholds}(a)(b).
+We may clearly see the critical value of $ p $ by plotting the fidelities versus $ p $ as shown in Fig. \ref{fig:SWAP_thresholds}(a)(b).
 For $p<3/4$, each purification level increases fidelity, and as $\ell$ grows, the fidelity can be made arbitrarily close to $1$.
-The critical value remains $ p = 3/4 $ for all values of $ M $.
+The critical value remains $ p = 3/4 $ for all values of $ M $, consistent with the spectral analysis.